acamposuribe/brush/README.md

   - **Usage**:
     ```javascript
     // Set the brush stroke weight to 2.3 times the base size
-    brush.strokeWeight(2.3);
+    brush.lineWidth(2.3);
     ```
-    `brush.strokeWeight()` provides the flexibility to easily adjust the thickness of your brush strokes, enhancing the expressiveness of your drawing tools.
+    `brush.lineWidth()` provides the flexibility to easily adjust the thickness of your brush strokes, enhancing the expressiveness of your drawing tools.

 ---

 <sub>[back to table](#table-of-functions)</sub>

 ### Fill Operations

 The Fill Management section focuses on managing fill properties for shapes, enabling complex fill operations with effects like bleeding to simulate watercolor-like textures.
 These methods set fill colors with opacity, control bleed intensity, and manage fill operations.
 The watercolor fill effect is inspired by Tyler Hobbs' generative art techniques.